uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### Social Considerations
 The project aims to positively impact society by reducing traffic congestion and improving navigation efficiency.
 Key social considerations include:
 ### 1. Accessibility:
+  - Designing the system to be inclusive and accessible to all users, including those with disabilities.
+This includes ensuring the web interface is compliant with accessibility standards (e.g., WCAG 2.1).